Adversarial Reprogramming of Neural Networks: Methods

 Let $P(y | X)$ be the probability that an ImageNet classifier gives to ImageNet label $y \in \{1, \hdots, 1000\}$, given an input image $X$.
 We define a hard-coded mapping function $h_g(y_{adv})$ that maps a label from an adversarial task $y_{adv}$ to a set of ImageNet labels.
 For example, if an adversarial task has 10 different classes ($y_{adv} \in \{1, \hdots, 10\}$), $h_g\left(\cdot\right)$ may be defined to assign the first 10 classes of ImageNet, any other 10 classes, or multiple ImageNet classes to the adversarial labels.
 Our adversarial goal is thus to maximize the probability $P(h_g(y_{adv}) | X_{adv})$.
 We set up our optimization problem as

 where $\lambda$ is the coefficient for a weight norm penalty, to reduce overfitting.
 We optimize this loss with Adam while exponentially decaying the learning rate.
 Hyperparameters are given in Appendix \ref{sec: supp tables}.
 Note that after the optimization the adversarial program has a minimal computation cost from the adversary's side as it only requires computing $X_{adv}$ (Equation \ref{eqn: adv prog}), and mapping the resulting ImageNet label to the correct class.
-In other words, during inference the adversary needs only store the program and add it to the data, thus leaving the majority of computation to the target network.
+In other words, during inference the adversary needs only to store the program and add it to the data, thus leaving the majority of computation to the target network.

 One interesting property of adversarial reprogramming is that it must exploit nonlinear behavior of the target model.
-This is in contrast to traditional adversarial examples, where attack algorithms based on linear approximations of deep neural nets are sufficient to cause high error rate \cite{goodfellow2014explaining}.
-Consider a linear model that receives an input $\tilde{x}$ and a program $\theta$ concatenated into a single vector: $x = [\tilde{x}, \theta]^T$.
-Suppose that the weights of the linear model are partitioned into two sets, $v = [v_{\tilde{x}}, v_\theta]^T$.
-The output of the model is $v^T x = v_{\tilde{x}}^T \tilde{x} + v_\theta^T \theta$.
-The adversarial program $\theta$ adapts the effective biases $v_\theta^T \theta$ but cannot adapt the weights applied to the input $\tilde{x}$.
+This is in contrast to traditional adversarial examples, where attack algorithms based on linear approximations of deep neural networks are sufficient to cause high error rate \citep{goodfellow2014explaining}.
+Consider a linear model that receives an input $\tilde{x}$ and a program $\theta$ concatenated into a single vector: $x = [\tilde{x}, \theta]^{\top}$.
+Suppose that the weights of the linear model are partitioned into two sets, $v = [v_{\tilde{x}}, v_\theta]^{\top}$.
+The output of the model is $v^{\top} x = v_{\tilde{x}}^{\top} \tilde{x} + v_\theta^{\top} \theta$.
+The adversarial program $\theta$ adapts the effective biases $v_\theta^{\top} \theta$ but cannot adapt the weights applied to the input $\tilde{x}$.
 The adversarial program $\theta$ can thus bias the model toward consistently outputting one class or the other but cannot change the way the input is processed.
-For adversarial reprogramming to work, the model must contain a term that involves nonlinear interactions of $\tilde{x}$ and $\theta$.
-A deep neural net with nonlinear activation functions satisfies this requirement.
+For adversarial reprogramming to work, the model must include nonlinear interactions of $\tilde{x}$ and $\theta$.
+A nonlinear deep network satisfies this requirement.